 3. Sock Height

-Crew socks are the most common hiking socks and will typically stretch between six and eight inches above your heel.
+- Crew: Crew socks are the most common hiking socks and will typically stretch between six and eight inches above your heel.
 These are ideal for hiking because of the extra protection they’ll add to your lower leg from bushes, rocks, etc.

-Typically minimalist hikers or people who prefer summer hikes like these socks.
+- ¼ or Quarter: Typically minimalist hikers or people who prefer summer hikes like these socks.
 They’ll cover your heel and ankle but won’t extend up your leg like crew socks.
 Quarter socks work great with trekking shoes but not with high ankle hiking boots.

 One thing that will affect durability is how you care for the socks.
 Be sure to pay close attention to the care instructions listed on the socks packaging.
 The longevity of socks will decrease if they’re not properly taken care of.
 It’s also always best to air dry merino socks to avoid pilling.